Morsmalleo/AhMyth/README.md

 A full User Manual for new users of AhMyth, can be found in the following AhMyth Wiki page.
 - [AhMyth Wiki: User Manual](https://github.com/Morsmalleo/AhMyth/wiki/User-Manual) ( Not Written Yet)
 #
-# What is AhMyth?
+# Information
 AhMyth is a powerful open-source tool that can be used to access informational data from an android device.

 Using this tool, you can can access critical information such as the current geographical location of the device being attacked.